radical-cybertools/radical.asyncflow/docs/composite_workflow.md

 ```

 !!! note
-    `Block` entity can have DAG shaped workflows where some workflows depends on others.
+    `Block` entity can have DAG shaped workflows where some workflows depend on others.

 ## Example: Independent Blocks